lopezjurip/typedgram-bot/README.md

                 }
             ).then(response => {
                 // We wait the response that comes as a Promise.
-                // If there is not answer, it will 'refect' the promise with TimeoutError. bot.sendMessage(response.msg.chat.id, response.arg)
+                // If there is not answer, it will 'reject' the promise with TimeoutError. bot.sendMessage(response.msg.chat.id, response.arg)
             })
         }